-Brownies, oh brownies 😝 😝 😝.
-I’m sure I’m not the only one, but every brownie baking attempt comes with dilemma on which brownie recipe to choose.
-There’s so many out there – best chewy brownies, best fudgey brownies, best cakey brownies, and there’s the other question- if I should stick to a tried and tested recipe or explore new ones.
-My first brownie actually began with the back of the Hershey cocoa powder box – to be honest it was a pretty good (we sold it at Relay for life heh good times)
+Anyone else faces a dilemma on which brownie recipe to choose whenever you want to make brownies??
+There are soo many out there – best chewy brownies, best fudgey brownies, best cakey brownies.
+Then, the second question is whether I should stick to a tried and tested recipe or explore new ones.
+My first brownie actually began with the back of the Hershey cocoa powder box – to be honest it was a pretty good already.

 Pancake Princess did a nice Brownie Bakeoff here, that awarded King Arthur’s Flour recipe as her favorite, with Sally’s Baking addiction as a close second.
 It’s a nice read if you’re curious about the different textures and flavors that could be created by adjusting the ingredients.

 I won’t bore you with my own excel sheet, but I narrowed to: Handle the Heat’s Chewy Brownies, Cafe Delite’s Best Fudgey Brownies, Confessions of a Confectionista’s My Favorite Brownies, King Arthur’s Flour Fudgey Brownies, and Hershey’s Special Dark Chocolate Brownies.
 Several things I was looking out for:

 - Definitely cocoa powder for my brownies!
 100% cocoa, not melted chocolate, and not a combination.
 I like how cocoa brownies yields a chewier brownie and are less likely to be oily or overly dense.
 It’s also easier to control sugar, and for the “fudgey” aspect, I prefer to incorporate it by adding chocolate chips or chocolate chunks that will melt like tiny pockets within the brownies and provide texture.